aws-samples/aws-kr-startup-samples/gen-ai/github-pr-summary-with-amazon-bedrock/README.md

 ## Usage

 Once deployed, the application will automatically process new Pull Requests in the specified GitHub repository.
 You can view the summaries as comments on each PR.

+To enable this functionality, you need to set up a webhook in your GitHub repository settings:

+1. Go to your GitHub repository.
+2. Click on "Settings" > "Webhooks" > "Add webhook".
+3. In the "Payload URL" field, enter the URL of your API Gateway endpoint.
+4. Set the "Content type" to "application/json".
+5. Under "Which events would you like to trigger this webhook?", select "Let me select individual events".
+6. Check only the "Pull requests" option.
+7. Make sure the webhook is set to "Active".
+8. Click "Add webhook" to save your settings.

+**Important Note**: The application is designed to respond only to Pull Request events.
+If you have configured other events in the webhook settings, these will be ignored by the application.

+After setting up the webhook, the application will automatically generate summaries for new Pull Requests or when existing PRs are reopened.
+These summaries will appear as comments on the respective Pull Requests.

 ## Clean Up